The Wallace Collection is committed to helping people in their careers. It offers a limited number of voluntary placements each year.

 Internships run; January-March, April-June, July-September and October-December and short listing of applications takes place the month prior to the placement starting (e.g. applications are short listed in December for the January-March internship).
 Please see below for details.

-Please note that the next available internship will run from April to June 2014 and the deadline for applications is 5pm on 9th March 2014.
-Interviews will be held on 17th March.
+Please note that the next available internship will run from October-December 2014 and the deadline for applications is 5pm on 29th August 2014.
+Interviews will be held on 9th September 2014.

 EDUCATION AT THE WALLACE COLLECTION